READING TIME: 4 MINUTES

 The library’s ‘Excellent’ BREEAM rating is reassuring as the building seeks to minimise its carbon footprint.
-In brief, I will highlight three standout sustainability features that I picked up on:
+Among many sustainable features, the following three stood out to me:

 - Low carbon energy technology – the library uses low carbon energy technology to power the building’s heating and cooling systems.
 By utilising CHP (combined heat and power), a by-product of electrical/mechanical processes, waste heat is recycled effectively reducing carbon emissions and cutting maintenance costs.
 Ground source heat pumps are also adopted – excellent at recycling heat and powering the building.

-- Efficient water usage technology – the library incorporates effective rainwater harvesting and groundwater to power the building’s cooling systems.
+- Efficient water usage technology – the library incorporates effective rainwater harvesting and groundwater to power its cooling systems.